MITLibraries/dome-reports/docs/issue-short-list.md

 ### Report distribution

-    - default to mounting files on a server
-      -  email attachment, for a single one-page report
+    - default to email attachment, for a single one-page report
+    - also possible:
+      -  mounting files on a server
       -  Dome collection for reports
       -  content management system (doesn't exist for the MIT Libraries)